project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 ### Additional security features

-For detailed information about configuring additional security features for your `zot` registry, see [Security Posture](../articles/security-posture.md).
+For detailed information about configuring additional security features for your zot registry, see [Security Posture](../articles/security-posture.md).

 <a name="monitor_config"></a>

 ## Monitoring

-`zot` supports a range of monitoring tools including the following:
+zot supports a range of monitoring tools including the following:

 * Logging

-    Logging for `zot` operations is configured with the `log` attribute in the configuration file.
+    Logging for zot operations is configured with the `log` attribute in the configuration file.

 *  Metrics

    Metrics data is available in a Prometheus format.
-A full `zot` image with extensions includes a node exporter.
-A minimal `zot` image can use an external node exporter such as `zxp`.
+A full zot image with extensions includes a node exporter.
+A minimal zot image can use an external node exporter such as `zxp`.

 * Benchmarking

-  The zot project includes the `zb` tool, which allows you to benchmark a `zot` registry or any other container image registry that conforms to the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).
+  The zot project includes the `zb` tool, which allows you to benchmark a zot registry or any other container image registry that conforms to the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).

 For detailed information about the monitoring tools, see [Monitoring the registry](admin-monitoring.md).

 <a name="cluster_config"></a>

-## Clustering `zot`
+## Clustering zot

-To ensure high-availability of the registry,`zot` supports a clustering scheme with stateless `zot` instances/replicas fronted by a loadbalancer and a shared remote backend storage.
+To ensure high-availability of the registry, zot supports a clustering scheme with stateless zot instances/replicas fronted by a loadbalancer and a shared remote backend storage.
 This scheme allows the registry service to remain available even if a few replicas fail or become unavailable.
 Loadbalancing across many zot replicas can also increase aggregate network throughput.

-For detailed information about clustering with `zot`, see [zot Clustering](../articles/clustering.md).
+For detailed information about clustering with zot, see [zot Clustering](../articles/clustering.md).

 <a name="sync_config"></a>